mapproxy/mapproxy/doc/labeling.rst

 Areas
 ------
 In areas only one label in each feature is useful.
-In many cases there are already good results by using Metatiles from MapProxy.
+In many cases there are already good results by using meta-tiles from MapProxy.
 But in the following example there are two labels in one area.
-This is because the border of a Metatile crosses the area.
+This is because the border of a meta-tile crosses the area.

 In addition to the possibility of enlarging the meta_size, one can use the ``PROCESSING  "LABEL_NO_CLIP=ON"`` option in the MapServer to fix this problem.
 So the area has only one label that is attributed to the feature.
 If the ``PROCESSING LABEL_NO_CLIP`` option is used, ``PARTIALS`` has to be set ``TRUE``.
-Otherwise – assuming the requested area is at the edge of a Metatile - the label of the area is lost.
-Additional an according Metabuffer has to be set in the configuration of the MapProxy.
+Otherwise – assuming the requested area is at the edge of a meta-tile - the label of the area is lost.
+Additional an according meta-buffer has to be set in the configuration of the MapProxy.

 ``PROCESSING  "LABEL_NO_CLIP=ON"`` and ``PARTIALS TRUE``:
   .. image:: imgs/mapserver_area_with_labelclipping.png